Skip to main content

 • Pin each replica to separate AZs only if network RTT remains low.

-Fastpaca does not require Postgres for correctness.
-Configure it if you need:
+Fastpaca Context Store does not require external storage for correctness.
+Configure an archive if you need:

 • Analytics / BI queries on the full log.